- Travel and Places»

 Mono County, CA

-When visiting Convict Lake you are in Mono County, CA. CA counties are not as famous as the Irish counties, but they are by far larger.
+When visiting Convict Lake you are in Mono County, CA. California counties are not as famous as the Irish counties, but they are by far larger.
+Enjoy geology and the wilderness in the eastern side California!

 © 2013 Sherry Venegas